FOehlschlaeger/Virtualization/virtualbox-notes/README.md

 - Go to Settings | Additional Pakets
   - Add the `Oracle VM Virtualbox Etension Pack`
 - Start the VM (should start not in fullscreen mode, even when the VM window is in fullscreen)
+- Not in fullscreen mode, activate the `Guest Additions` via Devices

 In the VM:
-- Install the `Guest Additions`
+- After activating/installing the `Guest Additions` a drive called `VBox_GAs_x.y` should be mounted
-- Open the `Guest Additions` drive and execute ``
+- Open the `Guest Additions` drive and execute `autorun.sh`
-- Restart the VM and it should start in fullscreen mode
+- Restart the VM, activate in VirtualBox the fullscreen mode and it should start in fullscreen mode

 ---
 ## Kali Linux